se-edu/se-book/requirements/prototyping/introduction/outcomes.md

-* <span id="outcome-prototyping-introduction-one">:trophy: Able to explain what is prototyping :one:</span>
+* <span id="outcome-prototyping-introduction-one">:trophy: Can explain what is prototyping :one:</span>